FusionAuth/fusionauth-mcp-api/README.md

 ## Restricting Tools

 The default MCP Server has a tool for every API endpoint of FusionAuth.
-All 310 of them!
+Over 300 of them!
-The tools, descriptions, requests, and responses combine to nearly 200k tokens, which can exceed the context window of many MCP clients.
+However, the tools, descriptions, requests, and responses combine to nearly 200k tokens, which can exceed the context window of many MCP clients.

-You can restrict which tools are available by setting the USE_TOOLS env variable.
+You can restrict which tools this MCP server makes available by setting the USE_TOOLS env variable as shown above.

+Each tool is defined by its prefix.
+The default prefixes are:

+* `create`
+* `delete`
+* `patch`
+* `update`
+* `retrieve`
+* `search`

+There is also an `other` tool bucket that contains every tool with another prefix.

-For example, if you don't need to use delete and patch, the following setting reduces the tool list to 249 tools:
+For example, if you don't need to use any `delete` and `patch` methods, the following setting reduces the tool list by 20%.

 ```
 USE_TOOLS="create,update,retrieve,search,other"
 ```

-A read only list of 99 tools can be configured with
+If you only want to use read operations, you can reduce the tool list by 66% by using the following configuration.
 ```
 USE_TOOLS="retrieve,search"
 ```